GrawLab/DBSCAN-CellX/README.md

   <img img src="Logo.jpg" width="150" height="200"/>
 </p>

+# DBSCAN-CellX

-DBSCAN-CellX is a clustering and positional classification tool espacially designed for cell cultures.
-Made by the AG Graw, Bioquant Heidelberg.
+##  A clustering and positional classification tool espacially designed for cell culture experiments

-## Structure of this Repo
-This Repo consists of two parts, mainly the DBSCAN-CellX Python package and a easy to use GUI.
+The package relies on the well-known and frequently used density-based clustering of spatial applications with noise (DBSCAN) from Ester, M., Kriegel, H.-P., Sander, J., and Xu, X. (1996).
+It contains several extensions that provide an improved parameterization for DBSCAN, as well as enhanced cell classification based on their relative positioning within clusters.
+These extensions are especially designed for cell culture experiments.
+Accompanied by a user-friendly App, this python-package can directly be used by experimentalists to analyze their cell imaging data.
+See also

+* Küchenhoff L, Lukas P, ...., Talemi SR, Graw F: **“DBSCAN-CellX – Extended density based clustering methods for cell culture experiments”**.

+## Content
-The folder "dbscan-cellx" is the Python package, which has to be downloaded and installed locally.
-Please refer to the installation guide.
-The folder called App holds the GUI App called DBSCAN_CellX_App.py.
-The GUI was made with Streamlit.
+This repository consists of two parts.
+The folder *dbscan-cellx* contains the actual Python package, which comprises all the relevant functions and algorithms.
+The package has to be downloaded and installed locally as detailed below.
+The folder called *App* holds the App-based graphical-user-interface, called *DBSCAN_CellX_App.py* developed with Streamlit.
+The *dbscan-cellx* package can also be run independently of the app.

 ## Installation
-### Package
+### (a) Package
-The Python package of DBSCAN-CellX is a standalone package which has to be installed manually.
+The Python package of DBSCAN-CellX is a standalone package which has to be installed manually and was developed under python 3.8.
 All required dependencies are installed automatically with the installation of the package itself.
-If the user wants to use the DBSCAN-CellX package together with the GUI, the user has to install the package in the same environment as the App.
-To install the package the user has to download the whole "dbscan-cellx" folder with all its contents.
-Next the user has to define a certain environment to install the package into.
-As mentioned before, if the user wants to use the GUI together with the package, the package has to be installed into the App environment.
-After downloading the user has to open the directory in a terminal of choice and call this installation function inside the directory.
+After downloading,  the user has to open a terminal, navigate to the *dbscan-cellx*-folder and install the package via the following command:

 ```
 C:\Users\USER-NAME\dbscan-cellx> python -m pip install -e .
 ```
-After instalaltion the package should be fully installed inside the opened environment.
+After installation the package should be fully usable inside the opened environment (see below). *If the user wants to use the the package in combination with the app-based GUI, the package has to be installed into the App environment (delete?).*

-### App
+### (b) Graphical-User-Interface (App)
-To install the App the easiest way is to use the pip installer with the requirements.txt found in the App folder.
-Before installing the required dependencies you have to make sure you have a functional version of git installed.
+To install the App, the easiest way is to use the pip installer with the *requirements.txt*-file found in the App-folder.
+Before installing the required dependencies you have to make sure that you have a functional version of *git* installed.
 ```
 git --version
 ```
-If git is not installed beforehand please make sure it is.
+If *git* is not installed, please install it before continuing (see Link/to/git/installation/guide).

-Afterwards open any terminal with python installed and change your current directory to the App directory "\User\...\DBSCAN-CellX-main\App>".
-Now run the followingto install all dependencies
+Afterwards open a terminal, navigate to the downloaded app-folder "\User\...\DBSCAN-CellX-main\App>" and run the following command:
 ```
 pip install -r requirements.txt
 ```
-Now you should have installed everythin which is needed
+This will install the app with all its dependencies and connect it to the DBSCAN-CellX. *Alternatively, installation can be performed by ....*

-## Usage
+## Getting to work
-### DBSCAN-CellX Package
+### Using the DBSCAN-CellX package
+The DBSCAN-CellX package can be used in three different ways:

+#### (1.)
+Within a Python script
-To use the DBSCAN-CellX package after installation, the user has three options.
-The first option is to call the main function of the DBSCAN-CellX script inside a Python script.
+The first option is to call the main function of the DBSCAN-CellX script inside a Python script using the following notation.
 ```
 from dbscan_cellx import dbscan_cellx # Imports the dbscan_cellx package

 dbscan_cellx.main() # Calls the main function
 ```
-Here the user can input the desired parameters found listed below.
+Specifications that can be provided with the dbscan_cellx command to specify the analysis are listed below.

+#### (2.)
+Within a terminal
-The other option is to call the main function through a terminal.
-As long as the DBSCAN-CellX package was installed successfully the package can be called from the terminal inside the activated environment directly.
-The input parameters for the terminal call are done through a seperate ArgumentParser and has a slightly different structure as explanined furhter below.
+The second option is to call the main function directly within a terminal.
+After successful installation, the package can be called from the terminal inside the activated environment.
+The input parameters for the terminal call are done through a seperate ArgumentParser as explanined below.
 To call the package use:
 ```
 C:\Users\USER-NAME\... > python -m dbscan_cellx [- parameters]
 ```
-The last option to run DBSCAN-CellX is through the App which is explained further below.

-### App
+#### (3.)
+Via the App
-To use the App, the user has to navigate their current directory into the App directory.
-After the installation the user can start the App thorugh:
+To use the App, the user has to navigate to the App directory.
+After installation, the user starts the App via:
 ```
-python -m streamlit run DBSCAN_CellX_App.py # Windows
+python -m streamlit run DBSCAN_CellX_App.py # (Windows)

 or

-streamlit run DBSCAN_CellX_App.py # Unix
+streamlit run DBSCAN_CellX_App.py # (Unix-based systems)
 ```
-Now the default browser should open automatically and the App starts running.
-If not, please copy the Local URL posted in the terminal and open it in a browser.
-Futher usage instructions of the App are found in the App itself.
+Now the default browser will open automatically and the App starts running.
+If the browser does not start automatically, you can copy the Local URL posted in the terminal and open it in a browser.
+Further intructions of how to use the App are provided in the App itself.

-## Parameters
+## Parameters for DBSCAN-CellX
-As mentioned before the DBSCAN-CellX package has a couple of paramters which the user can change and/or provide.
-Whether the user uses the package inside the a Pythoin script or the terminal the function call for changing the paramters differs.
+As mentioned before, the DBSCAN-CellX package has a couple of parameters which the user can change and/or specify.
+A list with the name of the parameters and their description is provided below

 | Parameter | Description | Terminal Flag | Default |
 | --- | --- | --- | --- |